Julian Schnabel

 Julian Schnabel (born October 26, 1951) is an American painter and filmmaker.
 In the 1980s, he received international attention for his "plate paintings"—with broken ceramic plates set onto large-scale paintings.
 Since the 1990s, he has been a proponent of independent arthouse cinema.
 Schnabel directed Before Night Falls, which became Javier Bardem's breakthrough Academy Award-nominated role, and The Diving Bell and the Butterfly, which was nominated for four Academy Awards.
-For the latter, he won the Cannes Film Festival Award for Best Director and the Golden Globe Award for Best Director, as well as receiving nominations for the Academy Award for Best Director and the César Award for Best Director.
+For the latter, he won the Cannes Film Festival Award for Best Director, as well as the Golden Globe Award for Best Director, and also received nominations for the Academy Award for Best Director and the César Award for Best Director.

 Early life and education

 Schnabel was born in Brooklyn, New York, to a Jewish family, the son of Esta (née Greenberg) and Jack Schnabel.
 He moved with his family to Brownsville, Texas, in 1965.
 He received his B.F.A. at the University of Houston.
 After graduating, he sent an application to the Independent Study Program (ISP) at the Whitney Museum of American Art in New York.
 His application included slides of his work sandwiched between two pieces of bread.
 He was admitted into the program and studied there from 1973 to 1975.

 In 1975, Schnabel visited Galveston and was introduced to the artist Joseph Glasco who had his home and studio in Galveston at that time.
 Schnabel and Glasco became close friends and shared many similar interests in the arts.
 Later in their relationship, Schnabel influenced Glasco to set up his studio in New York, and in the late 1980s introduced Glasco to Leslie Waddington of Waddington Galleries, London, where he had an exhibition.